 Depending on their assigned MOS or AFSC, enlisted service members take more advanced coursework after basic training to fulfill their military job duties.

-- Army soldiers will go to Advanced Individual Training, or AIT
+- Army soldiers will go to Advanced Individual Training.

-- Marines will go to the School of Infantry, or SOI.
+- Marines will go to the School of Infantry.

 - Navy seamen will go to advanced training at one of 21 “A Schools.”